prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 {{< / highlight >}}

 ## FAQ

-### How can I keep another MuSHR-related `catkins_ws` workspace without overwriting it?
+### How can I keep another MuSHR-related `catkin_ws` workspace without overwriting it?

 These instructions were intended for a first-time setup of MuSHR.
-To get around that, set the following paths in your `.bashrc` or `.zshrc` manually to the paths of your existing `catkins_ws` workspace.
+To get around that, set the following paths in your `.bashrc` or `.zshrc` manually to the paths of your existing `catkin_ws` workspace.

 {{< highlight bash >}}
 ROS_PACKAGE_PATH, LD_LIBRARY_PATH, ROSLISP_PACKAGE_DIRECTORIES, PKG_CONFIG_PATH, CMAKE_PREFIX_PATH
 {{< / highlight >}}

-Then, when you want to run the docker container with the new MuSHR setup, comment these lines out and re-source your `.bashrc` (Linux) or `.zshrc` (MacOS).
+Then, when you want to run the Docker container with the new MuSHR setup, comment these lines out and re-source your `.bashrc` (Linux) or `.zshrc` (MacOS).